IKIM-Essen/master-project-seminar/presentation_topics.md

 # Presentation Topics

 Please discuss the paper provided in more detail and include at least one other paper on the topic in your presentation.
+Your presentation should take at least 15 and no longer than 20 minutes.

 ## Day 5 14.11.2022